Alexandr-web/Alexandr-web/README.md

 ## About me
-👋 Hello everyone, my name is Alexander Yakovlev, i'm live in Russia and I'm a junior front-end developer.
+👋 Hello everyone, my name is Alexandr Yakovlev, i'm live in Russia and I'm a junior front-end developer.

 ## Interests
 👀 I am interested in website and web application development.